aleynaunler/ChatBot/README.md

 Then, trained the model with successful accuracy.

-Lastly, created the basic GUI because of to communicate the bot and human.
+Lastly, created the basic GUI because of to communicate the bot and human in end of the chatapp.py.